 The overall feeling is to lead the children into worship and out again.
 Actually to give them some kind of experience of God which of course only God can give, but we can create the space.

-Church and schools kids worship events
+Church and schools children’s ministry worship events

 There isn’t much here that I wouldn’t also do in church.
 In fact the format, with a few more games, is easily adapted to working in a holiday club.
 Which is what I do.
 I think what is key for people to remember is that schools, especially church schools, are not just places of education.
 They are communities of people where children spend pretty much of their lives.